airbytehq/airbyte-interop-catalog/catalog/tiktok_marketing/generated/dbt_project/models/README.md

 | `timezone` | Ad account time zone including GMT offset | `advertisers.timezone` | 🟢 0.95 | The field 'timezone' is mapped accurately to 'advertisers.timezone'. |
 | `_fivetran_synced` | Timestamp of when Fivetran synced a record. | `advertisers._airbyte_extracted_at` | 🟢 1.00 | The field '_fivetran_synced' is correctly mapped to 'advertisers._airbyte_extracted_at'. |

-### Mapping from Airbyte `campaigns_reports_hourly` to Fivetran `campaign_report_hourly`
+### Mapping: Airbyte `campaigns_reports_hourly` to Fivetran `campaign_report_hourly`

 - Table Match Confidence Score: 🟢 0.95
 - Table Completion Score: 🟢 0.97

-#### Evaluation

-The table and field mappings are highly accurate.
+- Summary Self-Evaluation: _The table and field mappings are highly accurate.
 The mapping configuration includes a variety of field mappings that closely align with their expressions, with few MISSING mappings indicating minor gaps in completion.
 Generally, mappings such as '_fivetran_synced' to '_airbyte_extracted_at' are perfectly matched, resulting in a high table match score.
 Other fields are accurately associated with the correct expressions, suggesting they describe the same subject matter from a shared source.
-This results in a high completion score due to the absence of non-mappable fields, apart from minor misses like 'total_sales_lead_value' and 'profile_visits_rate'.
+This results in a high completion score due to the absence of non-mappable fields, apart from minor misses like 'total_sales_lead_value' and 'profile_visits_rate'._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |